unkcpz/rsdos/README.md

 ### Blocking IO

+**Deprecated design decision**: see `io_uring`

 There is `tokio/fs` [1] that slap an asynchronous IO but Linux doesn't have non-blocking file I/O so it is blocking a thread somewhere anyway.
 Tokio will use ordinary blocking file operations behind the scenes by using `spawn_blocking` treadpool to run in background.

-Thus comes to the design, using one thread as default and spawning thread only when the global set for the async is turned on.
+~~Thus comes to the design, using one thread as default and spawning thread only when the global set for the async is turned on.~~
-Because of that, it is also consider to add timeout to the file operations.
+~~Because of that, it is also consider to add timeout to the file operations.~~

+I am considering using `io-uring` so should not having blocking IO in the end.

 [1] https://docs.rs/tokio/latest/tokio/fs/index.html